deity-io/falcon-platform-docs/docs/platform/server-v3/modules/about.md

 ## What is a module in Falcon

 A module is a package that contains implementations of all the pieces required to achieve a particular thing.
 Each module needs to export its content via named exports, default exports will be ignored.
-Our middleware (Falcon Server) expects only known module extension classes (common services), anything else, which is outside of the predefined list will be ignored:
+Our middleware (Falcon Server) expects only known module extension classes (common services), everything else will be ignored:

 - [Data Source](./common-services/data-sources) - Used by GraphQL resolvers to fetch the data from various services.
 By default, A module can contain only one DataSource (due to GraphQL resolvers auto-binding).
 However, by using our dependency injection (DI) framework, you can define more of them, please read more about DI in our [Falcon Module and Dependency Injection](#falcon_module_and_dependency_injection) section.
 - [Rest Endpoint Handler](./common-services/rest-endpoints) - REST webhook handler allows you to execute any action for incoming HTTP requests.
 A module can contain as many REST endpoint handlers as you want.